rails-sqlserver/activerecord-sqlserver-adapter/README.md

 # Rails 4
 One failing test.
-Until this is fixex when you use both :includes and :limit you will get fewer results than expected.
+Until this is fixex when you use  includes, limit, and order you will get fewer results than expected.
 ```ruby
 FAIL
   Expected: 2